There are hundreds of tenant screening services

 It’s different when it comes to selecting a tenant screening company…

-… many services offer instant background checks because landlords don’t have a frame of reference for background checks.
-They will choose the instant service because it appeals strongly to the part of the brain that wants to max out the credit cards.
+… many services offer instant background checks because landlords don’t have a frame of reference and they will choose the instant service because it sounds better on the surface.

 If you’re okay with some cussing… this video from John Oliver is pretty accurate when it comes to credit reports and the errors that happen with them.